Loaded With Value And Driving Thrills

 The Mazda 2’s goal is to offer a pleasurable driving experience above all else, but I really wish it wasn’t at the detriment to practicality.
 I couldn’t find a nice place to store my phone while it charges via the USB, so I had to use the cup holders as storage, but that leaves me a place where I couldn’t put my drink, so I have to choose.
 Either I charge my phone, or have a drink.
 That continues on to the rear, too.
 Rear seat space is generally okay, but tall people will have their knees almost brushing against the front seats when set in a tall person’s position, and while the front doors have large door bins that can store a water bottle, the rear doors don’t get any form storage at all.

 Lack of storage solutions aside, the Mazda 2 Sedan 1.5 V+ is one of Go Flat Out’s highest rated cars, and makes it our top choice in the subcompact sedan segment.
 It scores excellently in all but the space and practicality aspect.
 In a world where cars are treated as either appliances or mere fashion statements, the Mazda 2 keeps its ethos of being the driving enthusiast’s choice.
 While generally, most people merely treat cars as an appliance or a tool to go to their destination, there will always be the people where getting to the destination is the main event.
-As I have said in the beginning, not everyone can afford a sports car, but that doesn’t mean you don’t deserve to be in a car that’s fun to drive, and yet, here it is, the Mazda 2 Sedan 1.5 V+ is the most fun you could get brand-new under P900,000 (pre-excise tax), and the best value for money in the subcompact sedan segment that you, the driving enthusiast deserves.
-In a world of limited resources and upcoming excise taxes, time is too short to drive boring cars, and that’s why the Mazda 2 Sedan 1.5 V+ is here for you, and to further make it fun, Mazda’s YOJIN3 includes free 3-year maintenance and roadside assistance that’ll surely incur a lot of savings in the car’s running cost
+As I have said in the beginning, not everyone can afford a sports car, but that doesn’t mean you don’t deserve to be in a car that’s fun to drive, and yet, here it is, the Mazda 2 Sedan 1.5 V+ is the most fun you could get brand-new under P950,000 (post TRAIN vehicle excise tax), and the best value for money in the subcompact sedan segment that you, the driving enthusiast deserves.
+In a world of limited resources and vehicle excise taxes, time is too short to drive boring cars, and that’s why the Mazda 2 Sedan 1.5 V+ is here for you.
+To further make the ownership experience fun, Mazda’s YOJIN3 includes free 3-year maintenance and roadside assistance that’ll surely save you a lot of dough in the long run.

 Exterior Design: ★★★★☆